tjcarney89/swift-WeatherAnimations-lab-ios-0217/README.md

 ![this](https://media.giphy.com/media/l3vRbYYtb0nZMs2A0/giphy.gif)

-### Advanced: Make it rain!

-What's a storm without some rain?
-(Heat lightning!)
-Find a way to animate rainfall when the `stormButton` is tapped.
-It should start only after the cloud has fully appeared and end before the cloud disappears.

 ### Replacing Storyboards with Code

 You may have noticed that there's no `main.storyboard` in this project.
 On many development teams, storyboard files are shunned in favor of working entirely in code.
 This is due to the challenges of managing merge conflicts when multiple people are working on the UI of an app.